enriicola/Linked-adm-In/README.md

     provides: [{benefit: {type}}] <!-- double n-n relationship unpacked into a single list: we're only interested in benefits that skills provides, regardless of the jobs -->
 }

-- Given that we have only one query we can safely select {score} as partition key, while for the primary key we have to add the aggregate key "name" in order to have the aggregate identifier.
+- Given that we only have one query, we can safely select {score} as partition key, while for the primary key we have to add the aggregate key "name" in order to have the aggregate identifier.
 We obtain:
     - Partition key = {score}
     - Primary key = {score, name} with name as clustering column